-City of Tucson Emergency Solutions Grant Homeless Management Information System Scope of Services
+City of Tucson Emergency Solutions Grant Homeless Management Information System (HMIS) Scope of Services

 The U.S. Department of Housing and Urban Development (HUD) provides funding under Emergency Solutions Grant (ESG) Program for the costs of participating in an existing HMIS of the Continuum of Care (CoC) where the project is located.
-Data entry in HMIS by all ESG recipients is required, with the exception of a Domestic Violence shelter that may use a comparable database for reporting purposes, and the Consolidated Annual Performance and Evaluation Report (CAPER) must be generated from HMIS for each reporting jurisdiction.
+Data entry in HMIS by all ESG recipients is required, with the exception of the Domestic Violence shelter that uses a comparable database for reporting purposes, and the Consolidated Annual Performance and Evaluation Report (CAPER) must be generated from HMIS for each reporting jurisdication.

-Pima County through its Community Services, Employment and Training Department (CSET) is the HMIS Lead Agency for the local CoC.
-As the HMIS Lead Agency, Pima County is the only organization that directly manages all aspects of HMIS which includes support of all CoC activities, issuing user licenses, providing training, Data Quality reviews, technical support, and reporting supported by CoC HMIS grant funds.
-Additional user licenses, training, support and reporting require additional funding.
+Pima County, through its Community Services Employment and Training Department (CSET) is the HMIS Lead Agency for the Tucson local Continuum of Care (CoC).
+Pima County is the only organization that directly manages all aspects of HMIS, which includes support of all CoC activities, issuing user licenses, providing training, Data Quality reviews, technical support, and reporting supported by CoC HMIS grant funds.

-The City of Tucson has identified \$5,000.00 to be used to support ESG data collection and reporting requirements in HMIS for City of Tucson ESG recipient programs.
+The City of Tucson has identified \$5,000 to be used to support ESG data collection and reporting requriements in HMIS for City of Tucson ESG recipient programs.

-To the extend funding is available under this IGA, for City's ESG recipient programs and users, County shall:
+To the extent funding is available under this IGA, for ESG recipient programs and users, the County shall:

-- Purchase new user and report (ART) licenses for ESG programs - Provide new user/refresher training for ESG users - Set up ESG programs in HMIS for data collection - Provide technical assistance and support - Provide Data Quality training and oversight to ESG programs - Run Data Quality reports, analyze data problems, and work with ESG programs to resolve discrepancies - · Assist programs and City of Tucson with quarterly and annual CAPER reports
+- Purchase new user report (ART) licenses for ESG programs - Provide new user-refresher training for ESG recipient users - Set up ESG programs in HMIS for data collection - Provide technical assistance and support - Provide Data Quality training and oversight to ESG programs - Run Data Quality reports, analyz data problems, and work with ESG programs to resolve discrepancies - Assist Programs and the City of Tucson with quarterly and annual CAPER reports

-This Scope of Work begins January 1, 2015 and ends June 30, 2016.
+This Scope of Work covers the contract term of July 1, 2017 to June 30, 2018.

-CITY OF TUCSON EMERGENCY SOLUTIONS GRANT PROJECT BUDGET
+CITY OF TUCSON EMERGENCY SOLUTIONS GRANT FY 2018 PROJECT BUDGET

-Agency Name: Pima County Community Services, Employment and Training
+Pima County Community Services Employment & Agency Name: